• Skip to primary navigation

 Kiwi is one of the easiest foods to freeze.
 It doesn’t need to be blanched.
 It doesn’t even need to be peeled (you can eat the skin)!

 Frozen kiwi is a wonderfully delicious, and healthy, snack.
-If you have any experience freezing other fruits and berries, like cantaloupe, blackberries, blueberries, strawberries, or raspberries, then this will be a familiar process for you.
-If you haven’t, don’t sweat it, you’ll catch up just fine!
+If you have any experience freezing cantaloupe, freezing blackberries, freezing blueberries, freezing strawberries, or freezing raspberries, then this will be a familiar process for you.
+If you haven't, don't sweat it, you'll catch up just fine!

 Frozen kiwis are perfect for making smoothies or treating yourself with a healthy, chip-like snack.
 The methods we use are freezing whole (with or without the skin), sliced (or diced), and pureed.
 Let’s take a look at how it’s done.